 A: The spore masses of the artillery fungus stick like super-glue.
-We have not found an efficient way to get them off without leaving a stain on the siding, especially on old dry siding.
+We have found few efficient ways to get them off without leaving a stain on the siding, especially on old dry siding.
 Power washing may work on brand new (only) vinyl siding that still has a shiny, oily, sheen.
-However, even power washing usually fails.
+However, even power washing often fails.

 Each spore mass can be physically scraped, "steel-wooled",

 or sanded off.
 Then the stain might be removed with an ink eraser, but

 Beware of any cleansers that have claims that sound "too good to be true", with regards to removing the artillery fungus.
 It is likely that they are, in fact, too good to be true.
 At the end of this section I have listed some attempts that readers have used to attemp to remove artillery fungus.